openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 ## Motivation

+OpenShift virtualization users usually rely on secondary networks to interconnect their workloads; still, that is sometimes not enough: the user might want to use the "batteries" included with the default network (DNS, for instance), and secondary networks are simply not a possibility in cloud environments for use cases requiring cluster egress.
+For these scenarios, relying on the VM primary network (e.g. the cluster default network) is required.

-Virtualization users are commonly used to having layer2 networks, and to having their tenant networks isolated from other tenants.
+Traditional virtualization users are used to having layer2 networks, and to having their tenant networks isolated from other tenants.
 This is something that opposes the Kubernetes networking model, in which all pods can reach other pods, and security is provided by implementing Network Policy.

 To streamline the migration experience of users coming from these traditional virtualization platforms into OpenShift Virtualization we need to match the